-The most common business vehicles are the limited liability company (LLC) and the joint-stock company (JSC).
+The most common business vehicles are limited liability companies (LLCs) and joint-stock companies (JSCs).

-In both cases, the liability of shareholders (or in the case of LLCs, participants) is limited.
-Furthermore, no requirements for the minimum share capital or a minimum number of shareholders is determined.
+In both cases, the liability of shareholders (or, in the case of LLCs, participants) is limited.
+Furthermore, no requirements for the minimum share capital or a minimum number of shareholders are determined.
 However, minimum capital requirements are envisaged in several sectors (mainly for financial institutions).

 Both LLCs and JSCs are governed by the meeting of shareholders (participants), which is the highest governing body.
-The sole director - in the case of LLCs, a sole director (CEO); in the case of JSCs, a collegial executive board (directorate) can be appointed - carries out the company's ongoing management.
+The sole director, in the case of LLCs or, in the case of JSCs, a sole director (CEO) or a collegial executive board (directorate), carries out the company's ongoing management.
 The establishment of a board (board of directors) is possible in either type, with the Law on JSCs regulating specific requirements and the scope of authorities of such a board.
 In contrast, the Law on LLCs is silent on most of these issues, allowing the companies to determine the scope at their discretion.